Current Projects

 • Britt, B. C., & Britt, R. K. (2020).
 From waifus to whales: The evolution of discourse in a mobile game-based competitive community of practice.
 Mobile Media & Communication. https://doi.org/10.1177/2050157920934509

-Online health communities, tech affordances, Twitter and Reddit
+Online health communities, social support, and affordances

 • Britt, R. K., Chou, S., Omah, O., & Chakraborty, A. (2023).
 The state of eHealth studies across information technology and communication: An analysis of published studies to guide future scholarship.
 Proceedings of the Hawaii International Conference on System Sciences 2023.
 Track: Information Technology in Healthcare, IT Adoption, Diffusion, and Evaluation in Healthcare.

-• Price, S. F., & Britt, R. K. (2023; in press).
+• Price, S. F., & Britt, R. K. (2023).
 “Look for positive people”: Constructions of counter narratives within r/transgender_surgeries.
-Manuscript in press at Women & Language.
+Women & Language.

 • Britt, R. K., Maddox, J., Kanthawala, S., & Hayes, J. L. (2020).
 The impact of mHealth interventions: Improving health outcomes through narratives, mixed methods and data mining.
 In J. Kim & H. Song, Eds., New Technologies for Health-related Cognitive and Behavioral Changes.
 Elsevier.